 BaFin will only send you such a message if the authority has become aware of facts that indicate an illegal activity.
 The authority may obtain such indications from the contents of your homepage or an advertisement, for example.

 If your place of business is not in Germany but another country, a homepage in German language already represents a targeted national business activity.
 A German internet presence alone may therefore be enough to appear on the BaFin's radar.

-If you receive mail from BaFin or the Deutsche Bundesbank, you should seek legal advice.
+If you receive mail from BaFin or the Deutsche Bundesbank, you should seek legal advice by a specialized lawyer.
 This also applies if you have not established your business in Germany.
 It is true that your activities are generally subject to the supervisory law of your home country.
 However, it is still possible that your activities may have a connection to the German domestic market.